 In recent years, though, it feels like things have become markedly worse amid record levels of inequality and a big influx of new money from wealthy donors into public policy and advocacy groups, some of whom have strikingly few other supporters.

 Now, a new report published by the Institute for Policy Studies says that we’re not imagining that trend.
 Things really have grown worse, and across the entire charitable landscape.
-The report, “Gilded Giving: Top-Heavy Philanthropy in an Age of Extreme Inequality,” presents data showing that nonprofits are on ever-smaller numbers of wealthy donors—even as lower income Americans play a shrinking role in supporting the charitable sector.
+The report, “Gilded Giving: Top-Heavy Philanthropy in an Age of Extreme Inequality,” presents data showing that nonprofits are dependent on ever-smaller numbers of wealthy donors—even as lower income Americans play a shrinking role in supporting the charitable sector.

 “The growth of inequality is mirrored in philanthropy,” said report co-author Chuck Collins.
 “As wealth concentrates in fewer hands, so does philanthropic giving and power.
 We believe this poses considerable risks to both our independent sector and democracy.”